alfinooo/Boostsync/README.md

 This app is designed to clean and optimize your computer, ensuring it runs smoother and faster.
 Whether you’re a casual user or a hardcore gamer, it has everything you need to boost performance.

-Key Features:
+Key Features
 Cleaning Tools: Remove unnecessary files and free up space.

 Optimization Options: Improve system performance with optional tweaks.

 Game-Specific Profiles: Custom optimizations for Fortnite, Valorant, Warzone, and CS2 to reduce lag and enhance gameplay.

-How to Use:
+How to Use
 Upon opening the app, enter the following login credentials:

 Username: Admin1